minetest/minetest/doc/lua_api.md

         * Any of the above types may have additional fields from mods.
         * `reason.from` will be `mod` or `engine`.
     * `modifier`: when true, the function should return the actual `hp_change`.
+> [!NOTE]
-       Note: modifiers only get a temporary `hp_change` that can be modified by later modifiers.
+> Modifiers only get a temporary `hp_change` that can be modified by later modifiers.
-       Modifiers can return true as a second argument to stop the execution of further functions.
+> Modifiers can return true as a second argument to stop the execution of further functions.
-       Non-modifiers receive the final HP change calculated by the modifiers.
+> Non-modifiers receive the final HP change calculated by the modifiers.
 * `minetest.register_on_dieplayer(function(ObjectRef, reason))`
     * Called when a player dies
     * `reason`: a PlayerHPChangeReason table, see register_on_player_hpchange